This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 High Tide

-That said, I actually prefer to visit High Tide on our St. John departure day because they serve an excellent breakfast daily.
-I love spending my last morning of vacation sipping a mimosa on the water.
-Don’t worry about your luggage – the restaurant has an area where they’ll hold it for you.
+Don’t worry about your luggage – the restaurant will hold it for you.
 There is also a nice gift shop on site where you can purchase one last island memento.

 The Roti King